 Hydrolyzed means that the milk proteins are already broken down, so they're less likely to trigger an allergic reaction.

-"The biggest issue for parents of children with eczema is they need to introduce one food at a time so they can know what is causing a problem," says Chris Adigun, MD, clinical assistant professor of dermatology at the New York University School of Medicine.
+"The biggest issue for parents of children with eczema is they need to introduce one food at a time so they can know what is causing a problem," says Chris Adigun, MD, a clinical assistant professor of dermatology at the New York University School of Medicine.
 "Stick with that food for at least 4 or 5 days before you move on to the next food."

 - Diarrhea, sometimes with blood